lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-Within the screenshot we can now see the techniques, that the thread group APT19 used in the past to attack targets in the finance industry.
-This is already an helpful information.
+In the screenshot, we can now see the techniques that the APT19 thread group has used in the past to attack targets in the financial industry.
+This is already useful information.
 But we can do better.
-Repeat the steps of the APT19 group now for the three other adversaries APT41, menuPass and Moses Staff, each on its own layer.
+Now repeat the steps of the APT19 group for the other three adversaries, APT41, menuPass and Moses Staff, each on their own layer.

-When finished, create a new layer by clicking on **Create Layer from Other Layers**.
-Next select the latest ENTERPRISE ATT&CK version as a domain.
-To merge the other layers scores, set the **score expression** to `a+b+c+d`.
-To finish the set up, select the **gradient** and **coloring** from any other layer, e.g.
+When you are finished, create a new layer by clicking **Create Layer from Other Layers**.
+Next, select the latest version of ENTERPRISE ATT&CK as the domain.
+To merge the scores of the other layers, set the **score expression** to `a+b+c+d`.
+To finish, select the **gradient** and **coloring** from any other layer, e.g.
 APT19.
-Here is a screenshot of the settings I configured:
+Here is a screenshot of the settings I have configured:

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-merging-layers.webp"